 - Keep it short and coherent

-You will find a follow up email after phone interview sample to give you an overview of the same-
+You will find a follow-up email after the phone interview sample to give you an overview of the same:

-Subject line: Thank you for the opportunity, Mr.X (Hiring Mangers's name)!
+Subject line: Thank you for the opportunity, Mr.X (Hiring Manager's name)!

 Dear Mr. X,

 I’m looking forward to meeting with you in person for the next round.
-Please find attached my portfolio as discussed over the call and cover letter with detailed work experience.
+Please find my portfolio attached below as discussed over the call and a cover letter with detailed work experience.

 Once you have been shortlisted for the second round, you'll have to go through another interview.

-In the second follow-up email after interview, you will thank the interviewer for their time, but along with that you will also mention the details that struck you or some key takeaways from the interview to highlight your interest and attention to detail attitude.
+In the second follow-up email after the interview, you will thank the interviewer for their time, but along with that, you will also mention the details that struck you or some key takeaways from the interview to highlight your interest and attention to detail attitude.

 The length of this email will be slightly longer than the first follow-up email since this interview gave you some food for thought and a platform to express the same.